WonderlandWar/tf-launch-base-src/README.md

 The mod has a game repository too, which can be found [here](https://github.com/WonderlandWar/tf_launch_base).

 Feel free to contribute to the repository with pull requests, but don't include leaked code.
-If you are concerned that this repository has leaked code in it, please contact me or create an issue.
+If you are concerned that this repository has leaked code in it, please contact wonderland_war2 on discord or create an issue.